 Rosley CE School prides itself on being a highly inclusive school, welcoming and providing for children with a full range of needs.
 All our staff work hard to meet the needs of all the children in our care, we aim to give them access to the full school curriculum, at a level which is appropriate to their age and ability.
-We also consider the needs of parents and carers, thus our building has been adapted to allow full access for pupils and family members who may have disabilities, and our Accessibility Plan details further provision we would make as and when appropriate.
+We also consider the needs of parents and carers, thus our building has been adapted to allow full access for pupils and family members who may have disabilities.

 We have staff who are trained to deliver speciﬁc programs to individuals and small groups of children who need a boost in literacy or mathematical skills at certain points during the school year.
 We work closely with outside agencies that can help us access further support for individuals who require it.

 - Contact Name

 Schools Extended Local Offer Response

 - How does the setting/school/college know if children/young people need extra help and what should I do if I think my child/young person may have special educational needs?